kwabenasapong/openpldoc/manual/source/configure.rst

 Monitors
 ^^^^^^^^

-To select the monitor you want to display OpenLP on, click the drop-down box and choose.
+To choose which monitor you want OpenLP's out display on, click the drop-down box and select the appropriate monitor.

 Override Display Position
 ^^^^^^^^^^^^^^^^^^^^^^^^^

+This setting overrides the exact position on your screen where the display output appears.
+If you have a custom projector setup, click the :guilabel:`Override display position` checkbox, and manually set the position of the display output using the :guilabel:`X`, :guilabel:`Y`, :guilabel:`Width` and :guilabel:`Height` values.

-This setting will default to your computer monitor.
-It will override the output display combo box.
-If your projector display is different, select the Override display position and make the changes here to match your projector display.
-This option also comes in handy when you have the "Display if a single screen" box selected.
-You can make the display smaller so it does not cover your whole screen.
+This setting often comes in useful when you only have a single display, and you want to be able to make the display smaller so that it doesn't cover your entire screen.

 Display if a single screen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-When this box is selected, you will be able to see your display on a separate window on the monitor you are using.
-Click the display and push the Esc key on your keyboard to close the display window.
+Checking this checkbox will show the display output in a separate window when you only have a single monitor.
+To close the display window, click on it and press the :kbd:`Esc` key.

 CCLI Details
 ^^^^^^^^^^^^